C code unit testing on a shoestring

 The next question is about usability of the tool XYZ, of course provided that it supports your compiler and your CPU.
 For instance, does it work smoothly with your version control system?
 (I know of at least one tool that doesn’t like read-only files.)
 Is test report independent of the machine on which the test was executed?
 (Some tools annoyingly insist on absolute paths.)
 How easy is it to bring in your own test case in the framework generated by the tool?
 (Recall the gullibility example.)

 Since the test execution usually takes some time, dependencies management in the tool are important.
-Does it know to rebuild and rerun the test if a source file of the unit changed? a header file on which the source depends? a stub?
+Does it know to rebuild and rerun the test if a source file of the unit changed?
+A header file on which the source depends?
+A stub?

 If you are satisfied with the answers your prospective vendor has to offer, go for it.
 Otherwise, you may find the techniques outlined in this paper useful.
 To get started with the do-it-yourself approach, you can download Maestra – a free reference implementation from http://www.macroexpressions.com/dl/maestra.zip, or visit the home page http://www.macroexpressions.com/maestra.html.